hamidkarimi/dope/README.md

 ## Instructions
 1. Make sure requirements are satisfied
 `pip install -r requirements.txt`

-2.Copy the project in a directory in your machine e.g., /home/XYZ/.
+2.Copy the project in a directory on your machine e.g., /home/XYZ/.
 Note that the dataset is in `Data/data.csv`

 3. To run an experiment call `train.py`